January 6, 2025

 Signs of Inadequate Lighting:

-• Yellowing leaves, particularly on the shaded side.
+• Yellow leaves, particularly on the shaded side.

-• Leggy growth with extended spaces between leaves.
+• Leggy growth with lots of space between the leaves.

 Solution: